koesterlab/teaching-data-analysis-visualization-reproducibility/source/altair.rst

     1. Explain the individual statements in the code above.
 In particular, what is the purpose of ``point=True`` and why is it important here?
     2. What is the difference between the ``ci0`` and ``ci1`` aggregation functions?
     3. Why do we have to set a title for the y-axis?
+    5. Since the mean and the confidence interval are just summary statistics of the actual data, it is always a good idea to also include the actual data points in the plot.
+       Add a layer that shows the actual data points as ``mark_circle`` to the plot above.
     4. Altair supports interactivity in plots.
 This can be configured in great detail, which is however out of scope for this tutorial.
 Basic interactivity can however be generated for any plot by calling the method ``interactive()`` on the chart object.
 Try it out here.

 Step 12: Correlation analysis